hclimente/hclimente.github.io/_posts/2024-02-11-python-basics.md

 # x is assigned that new reference
 x += 1

-# x and y don't refer to the same object anymore
+# x and y do not point to the same object anymore
 assert x != y
 assert x is not y
 ```